tau-alma/rl-rock-capturing-cat365/README.md

 ![Rock Capturing Demo](media/Video_Sample_Rock_Capturing.gif)

+## Project Roadmap & Tasks

+For a list of planned features, experimental ideas, and work-in-progress branches, see [TODO.md](TODO.md).

 ## Contributing

 We welcome contributions to improve and extend this project!
 If you'd like to contribute via GitLab, follow these steps: